 ATLAS at CERN

 The ATLAS (A Toroidal LHC ApparatuS) experiment at CERN near Geneva has been in operation since 2009, studying proton-proton collisions at the highest energies ever achieved in the laboratory.
 ATLAS is a general purpose experiment that searches for a wide variety of phenomena, and was one of two detectors at CERN to discover the Higgs particle.
 This discovery confirmed the mechanism by which fundamental particles have mass in the Standard Model of particle physics.
 In addition to refining Higgs boson measurements, ATLAS is now used to search for Beyond Standard Model (BSM) physics, including supersymmetry (susy), extra dimensions, dark matter and quark substructure.

 The ATLAS collaboration involves many institutions worldwide, each of which tend to specialize in a few of the many physics searches being undertaken.
 Our group is currently focused on Higgs boson measurements in di-tau and WW final states, searches for physics beyond the standard model and quark substructure.
 The group is strongly involved with general ATLAS computing and ATLAS detector upgrades.
 The proposal for the Tier-1 data centre at TRIUMF was led by SFU, and the University is hosting a Tier-2 data centre which will provide a data access gateway.
 Our group is also contributing to several aspects of the ATLAS detector upgrades.
-For the new ATLAS Inner Tracking detector (ITk), SFU is building ITk silicon-microstrip modules and developing fully automated ITk module mounting onto the larger ITk detector structures (petals).
+For the new ATLAS Inner Tracking detector (ITk), SFU is building ITk silicon-microstrip modules and is developing fully automated ITk module mounting onto the larger ITk detector structures (petals) at TRIUMF.